DSR-RHIT/me447-visualizing-data/cm/cm001_course_syllabus.md

 perception, graphic design, and visual rhetoric and ethics.
-After successfully completing this course, students should be able to design effective and truthful data displays, credibly explain their design rationale, produce publicationâ€quality visuals, and credibly critique a data display.
+After successfully completing this course, students should be able to design effective and truthful data displays, credibly explain their design rationale, produce publication‐quality visuals, and credibly critique a data display.
 Prior experience with R is not required.

 ## prerequisites